AElfProject/aelf-docs/docs/quick-start/vote-contract/index.md

 }
 ```

-With that, we have implemented all the functionalities of our Voting dApp smart contract!
+With that, we have implemented all the functionalities of our Voting dApp smart contract.

-In the next step, we will compile our smart contract and deploy our written smart contract to the aelf sidechain!
+In the next step, we will compile our smart contract and deploy our written smart contract to the aelf sidechain.